paldhous/ucsc/2016/investigative-policy/md_raw/class4.md

 As you search for data using web query forms, make a habit of looking at what happens to the url.
 Often it will contain patterns detailing the search you have run, and it will be possible to alter the data provided by manipulating the url.
 This can be quicker than filling in search forms.
 In some cases it may even reveal more data than default search options will allow.

 To illustrate how this works, go to the [ISRCTN clinical tral registry](http://www.isrctn.com/), and then navigate to the [advanced search page](http://www.isrctn.com/editAdvancedSearch).
-Enter "cancer" under `Condition` and note that more than 1700 trials are returned.
+Enter cancer under `Condition` and note that more than 1,850 trials are returned.

 The url should now have changed to the following: